Dendroctonus spp.

 Mountain pine beetle

 The egg galleries of mountain pine beetle run longitudinally up the tree trunk, terminating with a slight “J” shaped curve on the lower portion, and are usually straight on pines with two or three needles per bundle, or broad and curved on pines with five needles per bundle.
 Galleries produced by larvae tend to extend outward from egg galleries and end in oval shaped pupal cells that have no frass.
 When adults emerge, they leave exit holes on the bark surface.
+During dry periods, infestations of mountain pine beetle can cause discoloration of foliage from green to yellow, to red, and finally rusty brown in as little as several weeks.
+In lodgepole pine, discoloration of foliage tends to begin in the lower crown and progress upward.
+Other hosts, such as large-diameter sugar pines, tend to show initial signs of discoloration in the upper crown.

 Spruce beetle

 The egg galleries produced by spruce beetle are also filled with frass and oriented longitudinally with hooks at the ends.
-They tend to be 6 to 30 cm (2-12 inches) in length.
+They tend to be 6-30 cm (2-12 inches) in length.
 Trees infested with spruce beetle will have pale yellow or green needles that can drop during high winds.
 However, the needles will rarely turn rust colored, and tend to drop when they are still green the summer following an infestation.
 As needles drop, the twigs in upper crowns become exposed and produce a red or gray hue when seen from a distance.
 Resin may also be observed streaming along the main trunk of recently attacked trees.

 Monitoring